Prottoy-Dev/us-state-game/README.md

 After the game, check "not_guessed_states.csv" for unguessed states.

 ## Note: This game is designed for educational purposes, helping users learn the names and locations of US states interactively.
-You change it to any country's map and its states.
+You can change it to any country's map and its states.
 Just change the image file and the states.csv file.